 -Then why vegetarian?

--I just don’t want meat tonight.
+-I just didn’t want meat tonight.
 I’ve heard it’s not that healthy.

 Weeks later I was talking to a colleague who was at a large conference.

-My colleague: They solved the problem of food preferences.
+Colleague: They solved the food preference problem.
 All the food was gluten-free, vegan and whatever else it needed to be so no-one could object.

-Mt colleague: Not really.
+Colleague: Not really.
 It tasted so disgusting that no-one ate it.
 Nearly all the food was wasted.
-Most of us went out for take-outs, some got Uber-eats delivered during afternoon sessions.
-It was a three-day logistic, tasteless food-mess.
+Most of us went for take-outs, some got food deliveries which disrputed afternoon sessions.
+What a logistic, tasteless mess.
 I’m never going to that conference again.